Emotional Support Animals: What Property Managers Should Know

 Is it better to just allow pets?

-As of 2020, 76% of property managers allow pets at their properties.
-However, 92% of pro-pet properties retain restrictions on pets including weight, size and the type of animal allowed.
+Indeed, property managers are generally accommodating to pet owners.
+About 76% of property managers allow pets at their properties.
+Having said that, 92% of pet-friendly properties retain restrictions on pets including weight, size and the type of animal allowed.

 Such restrictions exist to prevent property damage, but they don’t always work out the way property managers think.
 For instance, many property managers and owners think big dogs are more destructive than small dogs.
 So, they apply size and weight restrictions or only allow cats.
-In fact, small dogs are known to be more anxious than big dogs.
-This results in noisy barking/whining, scratched-up flooring and walls and other “accidents” that can damage the property.
+The truth is that small dogs can be more anxious than big dogs, which can result in noisy barking/whining, scratched-up flooring and walls and other behaviors that can damage the property or upset the community.

 Keep reading: What is the best pet policy for property managers?